Thank you for getting in touch!

 Telstra

-Telstra is one of the Blockchain companies using Blockchain infrastructure to revolutionize smart home solutions.
+Telstra is one of the Blockchain companies using IoT blockchain technology to revolutionize smart home solutions.
 The Australian company has created a Blockchain-powered biometric security company that ensures the integrity of sensitive biometric data captured by smart devices such as voice and facial recognition data.
 Once this data is collected, it is saved on the Blockchain where it cannot be modified or tampered with by malicious actors.

 Amcor